Siddheshdhargalkar/portfolio/README.md

 ---

 ## About me
-Data Analyst with a strong foundation in data analysis, business intelligence, and full-stack development.
-Skilled in Python, SQL, Power BI,  and Advanced Excel, with hands-on experience in exploratory data analysis, data cleaning, visualization, and dashboard creation.
-Adept at turning complex datasets into clear, actionable insights to support business decisions.
+I’m a Data Analyst with a strong foundation in data analytics, business intelligence, and a basic understanding of full-stack development.
+I specialize in transforming raw, messy datasets into clear, actionable insights using tools like Python, SQL, Power BI, and Advanced Excel.
+My core skills include data cleaning, exploratory analysis, predictive modeling, and dashboard creation—focused on delivering business value through data.

+A significant part of my work has been centered around Dubai and UAE-based datasets, reflecting my goal to contribute to the region’s data-driven growth.
+I’ve led end-to-end projects analyzing real estate trends, food delivery performance, banking stock forecasts, and public health data.
+These projects have helped build my domain expertise in local industries.

-Experienced in working with real-world data across industries including entertainment, healthcare, and finance.
-Holds certifications from Google, Microsoft, and Udemy in data analytics and visualization.
-Educational background includes a Bachelor's in Computer Engineering and a Diploma in Computer Engineering.
-Published research on deep learning-based cryptocurrency price prediction in Springer Nature.
+Academically, I hold a Bachelor’s in Computer Engineering and have earned certifications from Google, Microsoft, and Udemy in data analytics, SQL, and visualization.
+I also co-authored published research in Springer Nature, where we developed a deep learning framework for cryptocurrency price prediction using LSTM, GRU, sentiment analysis, and market signals.

-Currently based in Dubai and open to data-driven opportunities that leverage both technical expertise and analytical thinking.
+Currently based in Dubai (with a valid 2-year residence visa), I’m actively exploring opportunities that allow me to apply my technical and analytical skill set to real-world challenges—especially within real estate, fintech, healthcare, and smart city domains.

 ---